-St George's day is celebrated on the 23 April, and most Districts will hold some form of celebration on the nearest Sunday – including the opportunity for members to reaffirm the Scout Promise and consider what the Promise means personally.
+St George's Day is celebrated on the 23 April, and around this time most Districts will hold some form of celebration.
+St George's Day events should include the opportunity for members to renew the Scout Promise and consider what their Promise means personally.

-Celebrations of St George should take into consideration the fact that The Scout Association has members that represent all of the major religions and members without a faith.
-So an occasion which does not reflect this diversity would not be appropriate.
-Whilst acknowledging the natural respect for a particular place of worship and encouraging working closely with faith leaders, St George's Day celebrations should be for all to share.
+Celebrations of St George should take into consideration the faiths and beliefs, including a lack of affirmed faith of the members attending.
+An event which does not reflect this diversity would not be appropriate.
+St George's Day events should be open to all.

-Many Districts have a short act of worship that has been incorporated into an activity day or district camp.
-Whether the District has a formal St George's day parade or a less formal one they should always include the renewal of Promises for all sections.
+Many Districts have a short period of reflection that has been incorporated into an activity day or district camp.
+Or a more formal St George's Day event they should always include the renewal of Promises for all sections.